 Symptoms of a Pulled Back Muscle

+Symptoms of a pulled back muscle depend on where the injury is.
 The spine is divided into three major sections: the neck, upper back and shoulders, and lower back.
-The symptoms are different for pulled muscles in each of these areas.

-For a pulled muscle in the neck, you might experience:
+For a pulled muscle in the neck, you might experience:3

 - Pain in the neck and upper back area